Nanostructured Soft Materials 1

 - structured surfaces: biomimetic dry adhesives, superhydrophobicity and application in self-cleaning surfaces

-- liquid crystals: rod/disc like LC phases, degree of order and symmetry, optical properties and application in display devices
+- liquid crystals (LC): rod/disc like LC phases, degree of order and symmetry, optical properties and application in display devices

 - amphiphiles: types and properties, micelles, bilayers and vesicles, applications as surfactants and drug delivery